manojsingh047/gold-rate-automater/README.md

-# gold-rate-automater (fetches latest gold rate and send a whatsapp message every day)
+# gold-rate-automater (fetches latest gold rate and sends a whatsapp message every day)

 Background: My father asked me to update him with gold rate everyday.
 I thought of automating this job.